uwuclxdy/uwuclxdy/README.md

 </details>

 > [!NOTE]
-> I try to not use LLMs when contributing to public repos and say so when I do.
-My vibecoded repos are tagged "vibecoded" and colored orange on my (vibecoded) website.
+> I use AI as a tool and I'm honest about its usage, you should do the same.

 <div align="center">